Course Outline

 In week 3 you will use the Instrument Specific Marking Guide (ISMG) to mark some responses to the PSMT and as a tutorial group moderate this marking.

-Create a multimedia presentation of your reflection which includes:
+Create a video presentation of your reflection which includes:

 • The mathematics and technology needed to successfully complete the PSMT